Home / Questions / Is my home eligible for a reverse mortgage If power lines are present?

 Hello Karen,

-HUD does have requirements for properties when it comes to the effects of external hazards and nuisances.
-However, I would like to show you the comments directly from the HUD manual concerning high-voltage lines.
+HUD has specific requirements regarding properties affected by external hazards and nuisances.
+I’d like to share the relevant comments from the HUD manual concerning high-voltage lines.

-If you will note, there is no direct statement that a dwelling located near a substation is ineligible.
-I will tell you that if the power lines run over the top of your property, that would render your property ineligible under HUD rules (and proprietary programs), whether you were located near a substation.
+There is no direct statement indicating that a home near a substation is ineligible.
+However, if power lines extend over your property, it would be ineligible under HUD guidelines (and proprietary programs), regardless of the substation’s proximity.

-If you contact the utility company, and they will write you a letter that your property is outside the fall zone of any power lines, you meet HUD eligibility requirements.
-The appraiser will still be required to comment on the property's marketability resulting from the proximity to the substation.
+If you contact the utility company and obtain a letter confirming that your property is outside the fall zone, you should meet HUD’s eligibility requirements.
+The appraiser will still need to assess the property's marketability based on its proximity to the substation.